fashn-logo

 Upload a clear photo of the person who should wear the item.
 E-commerce style photos work best (studio background, even lighting, 2:3 or 3:4 aspect ratio).

 Use a flat-lay, ghost mannequin, or on-model photo (recommended).
+Works for garments and other wearables like hats, scarves, shoes, and bags.
 Show the full item with minimal shadows.
 Clear outlines and high resolution improve results.

 Adjust Settings (Optional)

-- Number of Samples – Generate multiple variations (1–4) and select your preferred result.
+• Number of Images (1–4): Generate multiple variations in a single run and select your preferred result.

 Run the Try-On

-- Click Run to start.
-The system will process your inputs, apply the garment to the model image, and produce final visuals in seconds.
+• Click Run to start.
+The system will process your inputs, apply the product to the model image, and produce final visuals.

 Prepare for Export or Continue Editing